-- all entries below the staircase line are zero; - each step of the staircase has height 1; - each boxed entry is 1, the other entries in its column are zero; - each circle corresponds to a free variable.
+- all entries below the staircase line are zero; - each boxed entry is 1, the other entries in its column are zero; - each circle corresponds to a free variable.

 How to solve a system of linear equations

 - Order the variables. - Write down the augmented matrix of the system. - Convert the matrix to row echelon form. - Check for consistency. - Convert the matrix to reduced row echelon form. - Write down the system corresponding to the reduced row echelon form. - Determine leading and free variables. - Rewrite the system so that the leading variables are on the left while everything else is on the right.